-BIIAB is regulated to deliver this qualification by Ofqual, Qualifications Wales and CCEA Regulations in England, Wales and Northern Ireland respectively.
+BIIAB Qualifications Limited is regulated to deliver this qualification by Ofqual in England.
 The qualification has a unique Qualification Number (QN) which is shown below.
 Each unit within the qualification will also have a regulatory Unit Reference Number (URN).

 The QN code will be displayed on the final certificate for the qualification.